 Notes

 - If you are using full chicken breasts (not thinly sliced tenderloins) slice the chicken in half lengthwise making 2 same sized pieces.
 If they are really thick make 3 cutlets.
 Put 1 or 2 chicken breasts inside a large Ziploc bag and pound the chicken breasts with a flat meat mallet, until they are thin.
-We are looking for THIN, about ¼″.
 Turn the bag over and repeat.
+We are looking for about ¼ inch thickness.

 LOOKING FOR MORE EASY WEEKNIGHT CHICKEN DINNERS?